ashen99/React-Native-with-Firebase-Auth/README.md

 3. To login to the application use the following credentials. email : test@gmail.com
    password: 123456
+4.or you can login user facebook account.
-4.finaly run `npm i` to add necessary packages
+5.finaly run `npm i` to add necessary packages

 ## screenshots of the applciation
 [![Screenshot-1696806847.png](https://i.postimg.cc/T3SqzSFj/Screenshot-1696806847.png)](https://postimg.cc/Hrwy5Spj)